The Perfect 10 Day Japan Itinerary for First Time Visitors

 Fushimi Inari Taisha

-I would almost say that this is a synonym to the beautiful Kyoto.
-The Fushimi Inari Taisha is a shrine famous for its famous 10,000 tori gates – all of which represent donations.
+I would almost say that this is a synonym for the beautiful Kyoto.
+The Fushimi Inari Taisha is a shrine famous for its 10,000 tori gates – all of which represent donations.

 Gion District | Walk Sannenzaka and Ninenzaka Street